altryne/awesome-ai-art-image-synthesis/contributing.md

 Ensure your pull request adheres to the following guidelines:

 - Check the tools yourself
-- Make sure their are awesome!
+- Make sure they are awesome!
 - Only link to tools you don't think will disapper (no offline collabs)

 Thank you for your suggestions!